 Hot sauce and hope for Conan O'Brien in Mexico

-Television host Conan O'Brien is drawing stares in Mexico, where he's taping an episode of his show in a bid to "do something positive" after the tensing of U.S.-Mexico relations.
-O'Brien arrived late last week and has spent part of his time in Mexico City strolling the streets, greeting people and trying the food.
+Television host Conan O'Brien eats hot sauce straight out of a bowl as he tapes a segment at an upscale taco restaurant in Paseo de la Reforma boulevard in Mexico City, Monday, Feb.
+20, 2017.
+O'Brien is drawing stares in Mexico, where he's taping an episode of his show in a bid to "do something positive" after the tensing of U.S.-Mexico relations.

 Discussions